 Skew a region

 Skewing a region works exactly the same as skewing the object itself does.
 After selecting a region or regions that you want to skew, you can either drag them with the help of the Gizmo or type in the values into the text boxes, to skew the selected region to the typed value.
 Because of the nature of the tool, you are limited to skewing only vertical regions of the object.

 In SelfCAD, there is an option to Skew the Profiles as well, drawn with the help of the Freehand or 3D Sketch tools.
 The process is exactly the same as described above.
 After selecting the profile from the Object Management Panel, all you have to do is Skew it with either the Gizmo or by typing values directly into text-boxes.
 Of course, most profiles consist of multiple regions, which means that you can Skew them individually as well, as explained above.
 Just remember that depending on the position and rotation of the Profile, you will have to switch the Plane setting for this tool to work.

 Within the Advanced Settings of the Skew tool, there is an option called Origin.
 Origin sets the position of the Gizmo.
 In practice, you can use it to set a point from which the object will skew.
 You can choose the point of Origin from the options available in the drop-down list.

 Manual gizmo position

-And that’s all there is to the Skew feature.
-After reading this article, you should know the basics of the Skew tool and how to use it, know about its different applications and how to use and customize its advanced settings.
-Of course, everything shown here was just an example, and using this tool on other shapes will give you slightly different effects, but its underlying principles will always stay the same.
+And that’s about it for the Skew tool.
+After reading this article, you should know the basics of the Skew tool and how to use it, know about its different applications and how to implement and customize its advanced settings.
+Of course, the graphics shown here were just examples, and using this tool on other shapes will give you slightly different effects, but its underlying principles will always stay the same.